ayush-mehta/Projects/README.md

-This repository includes all of my python projects that I have ever worked on.
+This repository includes all of my projects that I have ever worked on in different branches.